• Skip to content

 There are many other alternative sweeteners on the market: some that have always been around, as well as new options that are being promoted every year.
 They all have their advantages and disadvantages, and as with stevia, each individual will have a different level of tolerance.
 As with most substances, the dose is key!

-• Trehalose (a sugar derived from insect cocoons) is an interesting option because it can accelerate tissue repair, but it can also exacerbate small intestinal bacterial overgrowth (SIBO), a common issue that’s present in Hashimoto’s.
-Some researchers have found that trehalose may feed the Clostridium difficile (C. diff.) bacteria.
-Thus, if you are struggling with an overgrowth of this gut bacteria, this sugar may not be appropriate for you.
+- Trehalose (a sugar derived from insect cocoons) is an interesting option because it can accelerate tissue repair.
+(38) However, it is also possible that trehalose exacerbates small intestinal bacterial overgrowth (SIBO), a common issue in Hashimoto’s.
+There is some conflicting research around whether or not it contributes to the growth of Clostridium difficile (C. diff.) bacteria.
+Some researchers have found that trehalose may feed the bacteria, while another study found that it could prevent the growth of C. difficile.
+(39-41) Thus, if you are struggling with an overgrowth of this gut bacteria, this is something to keep in mind.

-• Erythritol is a sugar alcohol, created when a certain type of yeast ferments glucose from corn or wheat starch.
+- Erythritol is a sugar alcohol, created when a certain type of yeast ferments glucose from corn or wheat starch.
 However, it contains even fewer calories.
-Erythritol does not raise blood sugar, insulin, cholesterol or triglyceride levels, and is very well tolerated by most people.
+Erythritol does not raise blood sugar, insulin, cholesterol, or triglyceride levels, and is very well tolerated by most people.
+Unfortunately, in my experience, it did flare up a loved one’s ulcerative colitis, so be mindful of this if you are currently having digestive issues.
+(44)

-• Monk fruit extract is 150-250 times sweeter than table sugar, has zero calories and carbohydrates, and does not raise blood glucose levels.
-It is considered safe for those with diabetes and has been found to have anti-inflammatory properties.
-However, research is still new at looking at this sweetener, and it has been found that many non-nutritive sweeteners impact gut bacteria and the lining of the intestines, so you may want to use it with caution.
+- Monk fruit extract is 150-250 times sweeter than table sugar, has zero calories and carbohydrates, and does not raise blood glucose levels.
+(45) It is considered safe for those with diabetes and has been found to have anti-inflammatory properties.
+(46) However, research is still new at looking at this sweetener, and as mentioned above, many non-nutritive (low-calorie) sweeteners can impact gut bacteria and the lining of the intestines, so you may want to use it with caution.

 Instead, I encourage you to start weaning your taste buds away from sweets where possible.
 Most people do find that, once they start reducing the level of sugar or sweetened foods and beverages that they consume on a daily basis, their cravings for those sweetened flavors fade and they no longer miss the sweetness.